opensciences/opensciences.github.io/journal.md

 SSJ has a commitment to rigorous yet rapid reviewing.
-Final versions are published electronically (ISSN ISSN 2375-5741) immediately upon receipt.
-Paper volumes are now published and sold on demand within Amazon.
+Final versions are published electronically (online ISSN 2375-5768) immediately upon receipt.
+Paper volumes are now published and sold on demand within Amazon (print ISSN  2375-5741).

 ## News